 Finding success in new global markets isn’t as easy as throwing up an ecommerce site and translating the content.
 Building long-lasting customer relationships means demonstrating cultural fluency as well as providing a seamless buying experience as part of your market entry strategy.

 Expectations for online shopping experiences have never been higher—and they differ from country to country.
 To succeed in selling globally, your business needs to stand out from the crowd, be culturally competent and leave a lasting impression on potential customers in international markets.

 As part of our Commerce Passport series, we recently hosted a live virtual event titled “Attract, Convert, and Keep More Customers: Building Seamless Commerce Experiences.”
 The event was sponsored by WordPress VIP and speakers included:

-In a panel discussion, these leaders discussed what it means to provide a seamless experience and how brands can accomplish that elusive goal when expanding globally.
-We’ve distilled their expertise into three imperative steps your company must take to successfully enter new global ecommerce markets.
+In a panel discussion, these leaders discussed what it means to provide seamless ecommerce experiences and how brands can accomplish that elusive goal when expanding into international markets.
+We’ve distilled their global expansion expertise into three imperative steps your company must take to successfully enter new global ecommerce markets.

 You can also view an on-demand version of the live event here.